- CLASS: Aves (Birds)

 AT THE SAFARI PARK

-Radjah shelducks will be featured at the San Diego Zoo Safari Park’s new Walkabout Australia exhibit, which is scheduled to open in summer 2018.
+Radjah shelducks are featured at the San Diego Zoo Safari Park’s new Walkabout Australia exhibit, which opened in May 2018.

 Radjah shelducks are protected by law throughout Australia.
 Populations are considered to be stable, however the species faces a variety of threats in the wild, including habitat loss, habitat fragmentation, and illegal hunting.